dereuromark/cakephp-tools/docs/Behavior/Bitmasked.md

 Please note that you need to define Entity::enum() by extending my Tools Entity base class or by putting it into your own base class manually.
 You don’t have to use the enum approach, though.

-Of course it only makes sense to use bitmasks, if those values can co-exist, if you can select multiple at once.
+Of course, it only makes sense to use bitmasks, if those values can co-exist, if you can select multiple at once.
 Otherwise you would want to store them separately anyway.
 Obviously you could also just use four or more boolean fields to achieve the same thing.

 So now, in the add/edit form we can: